alberto56/dcycleblog/_posts/2022-03-24-docker-windows.md

 Setting up your computer to use Docker
 -----

-Before launching Docker, make sure Hardware assisted virtualization and data execution protection is enabled in the BIOS.
-Not to worry, I'll tell you how.

-In the Start menu, find "Control Panel", then "programs", and "Programs and features", then, in the sidebar, "Turn Windows features on or off".
+Once your computer is restarted (again), in the Start menu, find "Control Panel", then "programs", and "Programs and features", then, in the sidebar, "Turn Windows features on or off".

 Make sure the following are checked:

 * Virtual Machine Platform
 * Windows Subsystem for Linux
-* Hyper-V
+* Hyper-V and its two children

 Then save.